Affiliate Faculty & Staff

 Dr. Beard is a vertebrate paleontologist interested in the origin and early evolution of primates and how changes in the Earth’s physical environment have impacted Cenozoic mammals.

-Liz Kowalchuk is an Associate Professor with a joint appointment in the Visual Art Department and the Museum Studies Program.
+Liz Kowalchuk is an Associate Professor in the Visual Art Department.
 She formerly served as the Associate Dean of the School of the Arts.
 With degrees in drawing and painting (BFA, University of Georgia), painting (MFA, University of Illinois), and art education (PhD, Ohio State University), her research interests center on how the arts and museums function in communities, create a sense of place, and contribute to civic engagement.
 In her creative endeavors, she makes useful things from recycled and found materials.

 Dr. Lieberman is a paleobiologist whose research focuses on studying macroevolutionary patterns and processes using the fossil record.